beratkizilarmut/beratkizilarmut/README.md

 I’m interested in Embedded Systems.

 Graduated from Gebze Technical University Electronics Engineering in 2022.
-I'm most proficent at C programming language and on STM32 and ESP32 microcontrollers so far.
+Currently working at TÜBİTAK BİLGEM GzIS RTOS Project.
+Experienced in development on PowerPC, x86 and ARM ISAs.

-I’m looking to collaborate on improving myself on UNIX based systems and Embedded Linux solutions.
+I’m looking to collaborate on improving myself on FPGA Systems, UNIX based systems and Embedded Linux solutions.

 <!---
 beratkizilarmut/beratkizilarmut is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.